-DStv/Gotv Tariff Hike: Tribunal dismisses case against MultiChoice
+DStv/Gotv tariff hike: Tribunal dismisses case against MultiChoice

 In an amended originating summons he filed on June 20, the lawyer, prayed the tribunal to issue an order, directing and mandating the cable service provider to adopt a pay-as-you-view model of billing for all its products and services in the country.

-MultiChoice had through its lawyer, Mr Jamiu Agoro, challenged the jurisdiction of the tribunal to entertain the case.

-It urged the tribunal to set aside its interlocutory order, contending that the Claimants lacked the locus standi to institute the action.

-Meanwhile, though the tribunal, in its judgement on Tuesday, held that it had the requisite jurisdiction to hear the suit, it however dismissed the matter for want of merit.
+Meanwhile, though the tribunal, in its judgement, yesterday, held that it had the requisite jurisdiction to hear the suit, it, however, dismissed the matter for want of merit.

 More so, the panel held that neither the FCCP, the tribunal itself nor any other body has the power to regulate price.